roylee17/monitor/docs/quick-start.md

 This guide walks you through setting up a testnet, creating a consumer chain, and verifying it's working correctly.

-## The Fastest Way

-Want to see everything working in one command?

 ```bash
 make quick-start
 ```

 This will:

 1. Deploy a 3-validator testnet
-2. Install MetalLB for LoadBalancer support
+2. Install MetalLB for as a Kubernetes LoadBalancer
 3. Register validator endpoints
 4. Create a consumer chain
 5. Wait for it to start producing blocks